Guapguap/password-generator/README.md

 <ol>
     <li>If you would like to open up the website, click on the hyperlink provided below.</li>
-    <li>Once you are brought to the website page, you can navigate the site by using the navigation bar on the very top right of the page.</li>
+    <li>Once you are brought to the website page, you can click the button and proceed by selecting the following commands displayed.</li>
     <li>If you do not want to open the website, you can preview how it has been designed in the screenshot below.</li>
 </ol>